Doga0/AI_Projects/Miuul_Summer_Bootcamp/data_analysis/README.md

 >This study includes handling missing values, calculating summary statistics, creating new variables, and working with another dataset called "Tips".
 ## Potential Customer Yield Calculation with Rule-Based Classification
-> Calculated potential customer yield with rule-based classification with the help of data analysis, data manipulation, categorical variable analysis, capturing variables, analysis of correlation
+> Calculated potential customer yield with rule-based classification with the help of data analysis, data manipulation, categorical variable analysis, capturing variables, analysis of correlation.